docker/docs/datacenter/dtr/2.2/guides/security-scan-dtr.md

 Scans run either on demand when a user clicks the **Start Scan** links or **Scan** button, or automatically on any `docker push` to the repository.

 First the scanner performs a binary scan on each layer of the image, identifies the software components in each layer, and indexes the SHA of each component.
+A binary scan evaluates the components on a bit-by-bit level, so vulnerable components are discovered no matter what they're named, even if they're statically-linked, and regardless of if they're included on a distribution manifest.

 The scan then compares the SHA of each component against the Common Vulnerabilities and Exposures (CVE®) database installed on your DTR instance.